 Topics included urban regeneration in Poplar, developments in Bow and Bromley and historic crime in Bethnal Green.
 Details can be found HERE.

-If you have an interest in developments in East End guiding as a whole, please take a peek at the Facebook group East End at Street Level.
+If you have an interest in developments in East End guiding, please consider the Facebook group East End at Street Level.
 Maybe it’s just what you’ve been looking for?

 IT’S NOT JUST US!